-Disclaimer: This is part of a sponsored collaboration with the National Pork Board.
+Disclaimer: This recipe Chilean-style sparerib is part of a sponsored collaboration with the National Pork Board.
 All opinions are 100% mine.

-In Chile, spare ribs are traditionally accompanied by spicy mashed potatoes, particularly during Winter; during the Summer we eat it with salads.
+In Chile, spare ribs are traditionally accompanied by spicy mashed potatoes, particularly during Winter; we eat them with salads during the summer.

 for the marinade,

-- 2 tablespoons ají de color or paprika
+- 2 tablespoons ají de color or sweet paprika

 - 1 tablespoon ground pepper